wasmerio/wasmer.io/_posts/wasmer-2.3.md

 ## Upgrade Cranelift to 0.82

-We updated Wasmer to use the latest version of Cranelift, thanks to that we are able to fully support now SIMD instructions and to use a new experimental compilation strategy using ISLE, which is a new domain specific language (DSL) for instruction selection and machine-code lowering.
+We updated Wasmer to use the latest version of Cranelift.
+As a result, Wasmer 2.3 fully supports SIMD instructions and uses a new experimental compilation strategy using ISLE.
+ISLE is a new domain-specific language (DSL) for instruction selection and machine-code lowering created by the Cranelift team.

 # About Wasmer